 How romance scams can (also) harm companies

-How to recognize romance scams
+How to recognise romance scams

-Reduce the risks and impact
+How to reduce the risks and impact for your company

 Are you a victim of a romance scam?